The Snowstorm

 Who’s up for a real adventure?

 Naturally, the Snowstorm Rally is a rather different prospect to our usual tours, and so you probably won’t be wanting to bring your TVR.
-And that leaves you with several choices.
+And so car-wise, that leaves you with several choices.
 Firstly, you can bring your daily driver – we’re cool with that.
-Alternatively, feel free to use the trip as an excuse to buy something cheap and Swedish – a Saab 900, say, or Volvo 850.
-Or, think outside the box, and get whatever you fancy for the trip – an old Impreza maybe, or Audi S4.
+Plenty of people took this approach on the 2025 event and had a great time, because let’s face it, driving to the Arctic in winter is one hell of an adventure whatever vehicle you do it in.
+Alternatively, feel free to use the trip as an excuse to buy something cheap and Swedish – a Saab 900, say, or a Volvo 850.
+Or, think outside the box, and get whatever you fancy – an old Impreza maybe, or an Audi S4.
 Or even a Fiat 126, if you’re a glutton for punishment.
-The only proviso is that whatever vehicle you opt for, you’ll need to fit winter tyres for the trip, as not only do they add a significant safety margin, but they’re a legal requirement in many of the cold parts of Europe during the winter.
+The only proviso is that whatever vehicle you opt for, you’ll need to fit winter tyres for the trip, as not only do they add a significant safety margin, but they’re also a legal requirement in many of the cold parts of Europe during the winter.

 So, once you have your steed, and you’ve fitted your winter rubber, what can you expect from the Snowstorm Rally?
 Quite an adventure, that’s what.

-Now, here’s a quick Q&A on the plan, which will hopefully answer some of the questions which are now running around your head:
+Now, here’s a quick Q&A on the rally, which will hopefully answer some of the questions which are now running around your head:

 What are the dates?